Parry-97/aws-serverless-booking/step_functions/README.md

 You can find the updated state machine definition in the _order_workflow_definition.json_ file.
 The updated Lambda functions along with new CancelHotel function code are in the _lambda_ folder.

+## Publish an event to a SNS topic from AWS Step Functions state machine

+The _order_workflow_definition.json_ file contains the updated definition of a Step Functions’ state machine that publishes events into an SNS topic.